· accounting · 15 min read

 Xero is the best cloud accounting platform for most small Irish businesses in 2026.
 The Irish bank feeds (including PTSB), clean UI, and strong accountant ecosystem make it the default recommendation for professional services, tech, retail, and ecommerce businesses with 1-20 employees and a cloud-forward accountant.

 The caveats are real: no built-in payroll, USD billing, and no RCT support.
-If any of those are dealbreakers, look at Sage.
+If any of those are dealbreakers, look at Sage - or compare the full field in our accounting software Ireland overview.

 Best for: Professional services, tech, ecommerce, and retail businesses with 1-20 employees, using a cloud-forward Irish accountant.